Swegbloo/Nemoh/doc/getting-started.rst

          ./binfile ./../projdir

 Before executing the binary files, the input files are needed.
 These are described in the next subsection.
 Finally, a set of test cases are provided.
-The results are presented in :ref:`Sec:Testcase` and we provide here the methodology to run those tests.
+The results are presented in :ref:`test-cases:test cases` and we provide here the methodology to run those tests.
 The first possibility is to run each of the cases in the command line, following the above instructions.
 This applies to both Windows and Linux environments.

 To simplify the procedure for Linux platforms, ``Makefile`` is provided in the ``TestCases/`` directory.
 It is then possible to run the NEMOH1 test cases by executing the following commands in a Terminal (each line being a test case):